OctopusDeploy/Calamari/README.md

 Run `Build.cmd` to build the solution

-When the solution is built, a new Calamari package is crreeeegggggeeeerrrrgggggeeeeaaaaateeedddd in the `artifacts` directory.
+When the solution is built, a new Calamari package is cccccrreeeegggggeeeerrrrgggggeeeeaaaaateeedddd in the `artifacts` directory.

 ## Usage